corona-school/user-app/README.md

 A full list of environment variables can be found in [`src/types/react-app-env.d.ts`](src/types/react-app-env.d.ts).

 In local development environment you can use [`.env.template`](.env.template) as template for in your own .env file.

+## Bundles and Lazy Loading

+The App is split into multiple bundles to reduce initial load time, as well as increasing caching during updates.
+To analyze and optimize the bundle, run `npm run analyze-bundle`, then open `build/source-map.html` in a browser.

+The main bundle only contains the [`Navigator`](./src/Navigator.tsx) component, which only provides the GraphQL client library, the user context and the login and landing pages.
+Thus the bundle contains everything for the first load.
+Unauthenticated users can then already start to log in, whereas authenticated users and visitors of specific pages will instead see a loading spinner while the [`NavigatorLazy`](./src/NavigatorLazy.tsx) is loaded.
+We assume that these users already opened the App before, and thus already have the page cached (thus the main bundle is optimized for first visitors).

+The same mechanism is used by `IconLoader` and `IconLoaderLazy` to lazily load icons - as the page usually also works without icons.

+Lazy Loading uses [Webpack Code Splitting](https://webpack.js.org/guides/code-splitting/) with a custom wrapper around `React.lazy` called [`lazyWithRetry`](./src/lazy.ts) - which tries again in case a chunk failed to load due to network connectivity problems.

 ## Further Resources